powercord-org/powercord-backend/docs/1-your-first-plugin/0-basics.md

 TypeScript is completely irrelevant in the scope of a client mod with no knowledge of 99% of the modules it'll use, and other languages being completely not adapted to work in this scenario.
-For the nerds who'd like to use WebAssembly, it's unfortunately disabled as per a security policy; we aren't confident enough letting WebAssembly code out there in the wild being ran, and we're concerned about possible safety measure bypass.
+For the nerds who'd like to use WebAssembly, it's unfortunately disabled* as per a security policy; we aren't confident enough letting WebAssembly code out there in the wild being ran, as it can conflict with our no-obfuscated policies and may be able to get pass some of our protection (which isn't only runtime).

+\*We may, in the future, look into enabling back WebAssembly support.
+For now, there is just no real use case that can't be achieved using pure JS and available APIs.

 Now that this is landed: here's what your plugin will look like.
 There's a lot you may not understand, but don't freak out yet, you'll see it's super easy.